I’m warming to Pink!

 Things are hotting up in our walled kitchen garden with these Pale #pink tropic trumpets of Crinum x powellii leading the way.
 Crinum flowers are a #Summer visitor for sheltered gardens with large fleshy bulbs with rich green strappy leaves, they add a tropical feel to any Sun loving border.
 The swamp lily is a fragrant addition to our south-facing kitchen garden and a wonderful scented start to my day.

-Join me on a to our newly planted parteere garden, we begin (Simply because I could’nt resist this great picture of a Pink Crinum) at the exit of the kitchen garden passing through a large wooden arched gateway leading out to the partaree.
+on a tour of a newly planted parterre garden, we begin (Simply because I couldn’t resist this great picture of a Pink Crinum) at the exit of the kitchen garden passing through a large wooden arched gateway leading out to the parterre.

-Walking through the wooden archway visitors are greeted by whimsical romantic back garden that dances with colour anew, golden yew globes, a spin with spiral box pyramid.
+Walking through the wooden archway visitors are greeted by whimsical romantic back garden that dances with color anew, golden yew globes, a spin with spiral box pyramid.

 Forest green grass in fashionable stripes, edges so crisp as if cut by glass, topiary hedges kept sharp, to bite.

 Balustrade and rustic bricks a backdrop view for strong pinks and passion, purple to bursting, swaying grasses, bold clashes, Roses a few.

 I cannot help but smile as I walk by this area, I just come here to observe my favorite plants at play.

 Happy rustic heleniums in altered shades of bronze, plates of mustard Achillea with a ruddy reddish hue.
 Diascia, Echinacea and my favorite Geranium in blue.

 Just this Spring I mixed shades of Bergamot for glow, edges of Eryngium and Festuca a shimmer below, dwarfed by swaying heliotrope heads of Verbena, purples the pink away.